scalacenter/bloop/website/versioned_docs/version-1.2.5/contributing-guide.md

 tooling infrastructure.

 1. `bridges` contains Scala code written against Scala.js and Scala Native tooling APIs in a version-agnostic way.
-1. `buildpress` is an application that given a list of `(name, uri)` will export a build to bloop.
+1. `buildpress` is an application that given a list of `(project-name, vcs-uri)` will export a build to bloop.
 1. `config` contains Scala 2.10 and 2.12 module to read and write configuration files.
-1. `docs` and `docs-gen` defines our docs infrastructure.
+1. `docs` and `docs-gen` define our docs infrastructure.
-1. `benchmark-bridge` and `benchmarks` defines our compiler benchmark infrastructure.
+1. `benchmark-bridge` and `benchmarks` define our compiler benchmark infrastructure.
 1. `launcher` is an application to spawn a bloop server and establish a bsp/cli connection to it.
 1. `nailgun` is a git submodule of `scalacenter/nailgun`, a fork of `facebook/nailgun`.
 1. `sockets` is a library to use Unix Domain sockets and Named Pipes in Windows.
-1. `website` contains the Docusaurus code of our website.
+1. `website` contains the [Docusaurus](https://docusaurus.io/) code of our website.
 1. `zinc` is a git submodule to the version of Zinc that bloop master is using.

 ## Set the repository up